ericlowry/mvi-edge-camera-controller/README.md

 ### Raspberry Pi 4

 A Raspberry Pi 4 running 32bit Raspberry Pi OS (picamera) with an attached camera, like the Pi Camera Module 2 or the Pi HQ Camera.
+The Pi needs to be on the same network as the MVI Edge instace.

+The following packages need to be installed:
 ```
+sudo apt-get update
 sudo apt-get install python3-picamera
 sudo apt-get install python3-dotenv
 sudo apt-get install python3-paho-mqtt